Harvard-CS290/harvard-cs290.github.io/index.md

 ## Course Policy

 **Attendance:** Class attendance and participation is mandatory.
-If, due to extenuating circumstances, you need to miss class, please contact the course staff ahead of time.
+If, due to extenuating circumstances, you need to miss class, please contact the course staff ahead of time to request an excused absence.
+Even if you are absent from class, you are still expected to submit the homework.

-**COVID:** If you test positive, please stay home and notify the course staff.
-If you're feeling up for it, the course staff will arrange for you to attend class remotely.
+**COVID & Sickness:** If you are feeling unwell or test positive, please stay home and notify the course staff.

 **Grading:** The course is letter-graded based on your attendance, pre-class work, and participation.
 When there is pre-class work, this will be graded based on completion.
-We will be expecting attendance each week, and more than 1-2 absences, unless excused, may affect your final grade in the course.
+We will be expecting attendance each week, and every 2 classes with an unexcused absence will be penalized by 1 letter grade (e.g. A -> A-).
+Missing homework can also result in penalties.

 **Office Hours:**
 * John: TBD